-- 9.1 With the inclusion of assumed settlement figures for 2023/24 and the assumption of further formula grant reductions over the life of the plan, further efficiencies may be required. - 9.2 The expected impact of current high inflation and cost of living crisis plus ongoing impact of COVID-19 requires Council to find further efficiencies and savings in both 2023/24 and 2024/25.
-Appendix 3 provides details of proposed measures for 2023/24.
+- 9.1 With the inclusion of assumed settlement figures for 2024/25 and the assumption of further formula grant reductions over the life of the plan, further efficiencies may be required. - 9.2 The expected impact of current high inflation and cost of living crisis requires Council to find further efficiencies and savings in 2024/25 through to 2026/27.
+Appendix 3 provides details of proposed measures for 2024/25 and 2025/26.